 Example of the Use of Anaphora in Poetry

-Writers use this technique to draw the readers attention to something that the writer believes important.
+Writers use this technique to draw the reader's attention to something that the writer believes essential.

 This example is from the poem "If" by Rudyard Kipling (1865 - 1936):